CA GROWN Blog

 I can’t even begin to tell you how good this is.
 Like, crazy good.
 It has all the right ingredients along with amazing, aromatic herbs that turn this stew into a comforting bowl of goodness.

 Italian sausage, potatoes and aromatic veggies swim in a full-bodied broth.
-Hearty enough to serve to your family for dinner with a fresh green salad and crusty french bread
+Altogether, it’s hearty enough to serve to your family for dinner with a fresh green salad and crusty French bread.

 The best part?

 It’s all served inside a piping hot, prepared pumpkin.
-Incredibly cool, right?
+Seeing that, it’s incredibly cool, right?